It’s that time of year again when Asian lady beetles invade homes for a warmer habitat.

 11. Vinegar

-Additionally, mix one part vinegar with one part water and use the solution to spray down affected areas.
+Also, mix one part vinegar with one part water and spray the solution on the affected areas.
 This mixture will remove the pheromones they leave behind.

 12. Neem Oil